 Upcoming Meetings

-The next session of the Litfest International Fiction Online Book Club will take place at 6.30pm on Monday 17 February 2025 when we will discuss the 2006 Nobel Laureate Orhan Pamuk’s My Name Is Red, translated from the Turkish by Erdağ M. Göknar
+The next Litfest International Fiction Online Book Club meeting will be a special Festival edition at 6.30pm on Monday 17 March 2025, when we will discuss 2018 Nobel Laureate Olga Tokarczuk’s new novel The Empusium, translated from the Polish by Antonia Lloyd-Jones, who will join our discussion.

 Author